joaompinto/charstyle/docs/usage/basic.md

 Now that you've learned the basics, you can explore:

+- [Text Alignment](alignment.md) - Learn about alignment and formatting features
 - [Advanced Usage](advanced.md) - Learn about complex styling functions
 - [Styling Options](styling-options.md) - See all available styles and colors